RJM8989/WDA-project-one/README.md

 ## UX

 The strategy of the website was to promote the business and attract both physical and virtual traffic.
-To achieve this, I conducted research on similar websites to analyze how they advertised their business and the services they offered.
+To achieve this, I researched similar websites to analyze how they advertised their business and the services they offered.
 Based on my research for the scope, I decided to include a price list, the business location, and a way for users to interact with the website, which led me to include a contact form and a booking form.
-Additionally, I added pictures of the staff and the services offered to the website.
+Additionally, I added pictures of the staff and the services offered on the website.

 For the skeleton and structure of the website, I used Figma for the wireframes.
 I decided to have a simple navbar at the top of the page, with three pages: Home, Contact/Meet the Team, and Price List.
 The Home page included an introduction and pictures of hairstyles and previous customers.
 The Contact/Meet the Team page introduced the staff and provided information such as the business location, opening times, a map, and a contact form.
 Finally, the Price List page listed the services and allowed users to book a service and choose their preferred barber.

 At the surface level, I added a carousel to the website, so users could look at pictures of the business.
 For the location, I chose a Google map because it was interactive and provided information on transport links and landmarks.
-The contact and book forms had multicoloured buttons to improve accessibility, and I chose a colour scheme that contrasted bold and bright colours with brown, red, and silver-grey for the text.
+The contact and book forms had multicoloured buttons to improve accessibility, and I chose a colour scheme that contrasted bold and bright colours with brown, red, and silver grey for the text.

 ### Colour Scheme